Rudin1/CCCITY-GEN/README.md

 ### 5. FINDING POLYGONS (OR AREAS) IN UNDIRECTED GRAPH:
-another way to look at undirected graph is its bassicly bi-directional graph. keeping that in mind, the algorithm with DFS variation:
+another way to look at undirected graph is its basically bi-directional graph. keeping that in mind, the algorithm with DFS variation:

 	1) PICK UNVISITED NODE IN GRAPH.